 And this.

-Even though Neil Patel is more famous and known globally as an Internet marketing influencer, I still find it hard to open and click through many of his newsletters.
+Although Neil Patel is better known as an Internet marketing influencer, I still find it hard to open and click through many of his newsletters.
 It may be because it is not meant for me.

-But look at the second newsletter; I must admit I feel like the sender is talking to me personally, and I’m the only one he sent the letter to.
+But look at the second newsletter; I must admit, I feel like the sender is talking to me personally, and I’m the only one he sent it to.

 People love being identified by name rather than something like Hi, dear, hey, you, etc.

-Email personalization starts from collecting relevant contact details at the point of signup until the email message you’re sending.
+Email personalization starts with collecting relevant contact details at the point of signup and continues through the email message you’re sending.
 And the overall user experience you give to your subscribers.

-Along with the required email field, ensure your signup form contains the first name field, which must also be required.
+Along with the required email field, ensure your signup form includes a first name field as well.
 This way, you can address subscribers automatically by their first name when sending an email campaign.

 Most email service providers have this feature, which is undoubtedly one of the basic email marketing features.